-The miniature white capsule lays on the terminal carpeting and screams to be swallowed.
+The white capsule plays dead on the terminal carpeting.
 So you pick it up and swallow it instead of telling the owner it dropped out of his pants pocket.
 It might be prescription heart medication.
 It could be a narcotic.
 Maybe a slow-release remedy for motion sickness brought on by unexpected turbulence.
-I didn’t pause for inspection.
-I just pop it into my dry mouth and fake sleep.
+You don’t pause for inspection.
+You just pop it into your dry mouth and faked sleep.

-The boarding process is complete and you’re losing the buzz and an unfamiliar song escapes the massive headphones in row 24, seat C. The tune bounces around the cabin, past your face, into the ears of row 24, seat A. She stares a hole through your seat B skull at the sound’s source.
+The boarding process is complete, and you’re losing the buzz, and an unfamiliar song escapes the massive headphones in row 24, seat C. The tune bounces around the cabin, past your face, into the right ear of row 24, seat A. She stares a hole through your skull at the sound’s source.

-The soundtrack continues on our ascent into the friendly skies and turns into a concert the moment seat C removes the cans to put in an order of Sierra Mist with the purser.
-He tops off the tiny thirst-quencher with a clear liquid poured from a tiny flask that managed to make it through the airport security check.
+The soundtrack continues on the ascent into the friendly skies and turns into a concert the moment seat C removes the cans to order a Sierra Mist from the purser.
+He tops off the tiny thirst-quencher with a clear liquid poured from a tiny flask he managed to sneak past airport security check.

 Seat C smells familiar and you finally place it as the odor of your best friend’s house from childhood.
 You spent every day after school in front of his television, puffing pretzel rod cigars while reciting Inspector Gadget dialogue back to the television.
 The scent stuck inside your nostrils for decades, the only way to describe the musk is “if dentist office were a Yankee candle.”

-The air vent above seat B isn’t blowing hard enough so you commandeer the blower above seat C and point it directly at my eyelids.
-He doesn’t notice or maybe doesn’t care.
+The air vent above seat B isn’t blowing hard enough so you commandeer the blower above seat C and point it directly at your eyelids.
+He doesn’t notice or doesn’t care.

 “Brain, Uncle Gadget needs our help” is a whisper in an awake but dozing state and you’re back inside Sam’s house and his mom has one hand over the phone mouthpiece and she’s announcing that mom will once again not be home in time for dinner and do you want to stay?
 Her smile saccharine and her culinary skills abysmal but you nod yes because you’d love nothing more than to eat with a family and join in a conversation.
 The breading always blacker than tar while the inside as frigid as every TV dinner in the freezer, honestly how does a person repeatedly fuck up fish sticks?